OpenCTI-Platform/docs/docs/usage/import/csv-feed.md

 Additional configuration options:

 - User responsible for data creation: Define the user responsible for creating data received from this CSV feed.
-Best practice is to dedicate one user per source for organizational clarity.
-Please [see the section "Best practices" above](../import-automated.md#best-practices-section) for more information.
+Best practice is to dedicate one user per source for organizational clarity by clicking on "Create automatic user".
+The name is not editable (unless you change the feed's name) but you must define a confidence level (between 0 and 100) to set this confidence to the user that will be automatically created. _Important_ : before clicking on "Create automatic user" you must define a default group for ingestion users, in the Settings part.
 - Description

 ![csv-feeds-creation.png](../assets/csv-feeds-creation.png)